-The weekly post, “Dolphins Make Me Cry” is an example of how we incorporate pop culture into our writing.
-The title comes from the lyrics of a Hootie& the Blowfish song.
+Our weekly post titled “Dolphins Make Me Cry” exemplifies how we integrate pop culture into our writing, drawing inspiration from the lyrics of a Hootie & the Blowfish song.

 Author: West Lamy